ima18h/lists-datastructs-cpp/README.md

 But printing the list itself (or arbitrary size of it) yields Big O(1) * Big O(n) = Big O(n)

---LinkedList--
+##--LinkedList--
+Performance will be worse for small lists compared to big ones because of overhead.
-Get element i by index:
+- Get element i by index:
-This is different from the ArrayList: As we here are facing a list were evertyhing is 'chained together', we now must traverse the whole list to accescc our desired element/index.
-Thus Big O(n)
+Our linked list contains nodes that are, well, linked together.
+As the list gets bigger it will go towards O(n / 2), since we also have tail.

-Insert at front:
+- Insert at front:
--Independent of the size of the list, since we just add an element that point to the previous head.
+Independent of list size, just insert and link.
-Independent of n means constant, i.e. Big O(1).
+Independent of n means constant, i.e. O(1).

-Insert at back (aka append):
+- Insert at back (aka append):
--By utilizing the tail-pointer, we have a neat way of reaching the end.
-Hence, this also scales as Big O(1)
+Same as "Insert at front" because tail pointer.
+O(1).

-Insert into middle of list
+- Insert into middle of list:
--Same argument as for arraylist, Big O(n)
+Same as indexing.
+O(n / 2).

-Removing yields the same number of operations as inserting Remove element from front:
+- Removing yields the same number of operations as inserting.

+- Remove element from front:
--Big O(1).
-Same argument as for inserting
+O(1).
+Same argument as inserting.

-Remove element from back:
+- Remove element from back:
--Analogously to the inserting, i.e. Big O(1)
+Analogously to appending, i.e. O(1).

-Removing in the middle
+- Removing in the middle
--Same argument as for arraylist, Big O(n)
+Same as indexing, worst case is O(n / 2).

-Print
+- Print
-for an n-sized list, printing it yields 'numeber of iterations' * 'cost of acceccing the elemnts' = Big O(n) * Big O(n) = Big O(n^2)
+I think it's O(n) because accessing the elements is O(1) when we already have the previous pointer.

+# part 4:
-part 4: If n=67 and k=7, the best location in the circle would be 61, as this would make you be the last man standing.
+If n=67 and k=7, the best location in the circle would be 61, as this would make you be the last man standing.
 (derived by calculator).